jackdewinter/pymarkdown/docs/rules/rule_md039.md

 This rule triggers when the link label for any link or image includes leading whitespace or trailing whitespace.
-This is true for all four forms of links and for all four forms of images.
+This is true for all four forms of links and for all four forms of images, as well as their associated link reference definitions.

 ```Markdown
 this is not